railsagency/rails_coding_quiz/README.md

 ## Requirements

-#### Step 1: Build a Rails API that supports the provided Angular App (see /index.html):
+#### Step 1: Build a Ruby on Rails application that serves the provided Angular App (see /index.html)

+  When you visit `http://localhost:3000/` you should see the the Angular app!

-  The API should respond to the following endpoints:
+#### Step 2: Build a JSON API into the app you made in Step 1 that responds to the following endpoints:

   1. `GET /tacos` - Returns a list of all tacos in the database
   2. `POST /tacos` - Creates a taco with the given parameters
   3. `DELETE /tacos/:id` - Removes the taco with this ID from the database

-#### Step 2: Upload your completed solution to a public Github repository so we can review.
+#### Step 3: Upload your completed solution to a public Github repository so we can review.

-#### Step 3: Host the working solution on Heroku and send the Heroku App URL to us for review.
+#### Step 4: Host the working solution on Heroku and send the Heroku App URL to us for review.

 ## Completely Optional Bonuses Features: